GDP per capita in Italy

-The National Institute of Statistics (Istat)’s composite business confidence indicator (Clima di Fiducia delle Imprese Italiane, IESE)—which covers the manufacturing, construction, market services and retail sectors—rose from 66.2 in June to 76.7 in July.
-July’s rise came on the back of a broad-based improvement across all sectors.
+The National Institute of Statistics (Istat)’s composite business confidence indicator (Clima di Fiducia delle Imprese Italiane, IESE)—which covers the manufacturing, construction, market services and retail sectors—came in at 112.8 in June, up notably from May's 107.3 and marking the best reading on record.
+The rise came on the back of improved sentiment in the manufacturing and market services sectors.